praneetha2908/show-lakkam/README.md

 | Prabhas                | A versatile actor with a strong screen presence.                    | 45               |
 | Nani                   | Great at portraying a mix of humor and seriousness, ideal for a nuanced character. | 40               |
 | Hrithik Roshan         | Has the charm and intensity to play a complex character.            | 50               |
+---

+## Favorite Quotes
+> "Success is not just about what you achieve, it's about the people you inspire."
+*Chiranjeevi*

+> "Don't fear failure.
+Fear being in the exact same place next year as you are today."
+*Jr. NTR*